(Source)

 Have you grown any heirloom tomatoes with funny names?
 Please share them with us.

 Want to find a supplier with a huge selection of heirloom varieties, some with weird names?
-You might check out Tatiana’s Tomatobase.
+Check out Tatiana’s Tomatobase.

 Africanaussie